ryotako/igor-MinTest/README.md

 # igor-MinTest
-A minimal library for unit testing
+A minimal unit testing library for Igor Pro

 ## Features
  - Only four public functions